F-Secure invites our fellows to share their expertise and insights. For more posts by Fennel, click here.

 Metadata’s power does not come from any one piece of information, but from the sum of many insignificant pieces of information.
 All the little pieces are cleverly combined and correlated to guess precise and thoroughly creepy information that we never provided directly.

-To give an idea of some of the information Facebook can infer about you, here is a list of nearly 100 spookily precise categories that they allow advertisers to use when targeting you.
+To give an idea of some of the information Facebook can infer about you, here is a list of nearly 100 spookily precise categories that Facebook allow advertisers to use when targeting you.
+Wordstream also created an amazing “All of Facebook’s Ad Targeting Options (in One Epic Infographic)” – the image below shows some small selected parts of that infographic relating to your behaviour, your location and home, and to key life events.

 One amusing demonstration of how this works is the satirical case of a “ye olde data scientist” working for the British colonial office who identified Paul Revere as the ringleader of the American Revolution, allowing the Red Coats to snuff out liberty before it had a chance to start.